CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-put-collection-subprofiles.md

 fields are modified.
 You can find more information about this parameter in [the article about this parameter](./rest-fields-parameter.md).

-## Body data

-Besides the parameters that you append to the URL, you must also include a request body in the PUT request.
-The fields must be an associative array.

 ## PHP example

 This PHP script demonstrates how you can use this API call.
 In this specific